Marco Sørensen: Formula One

 In September 2013, Sørensen undertook a tyre test at Circuit Paul Ricard with the Lotus F1 team and has become one of Lotus's test drivers.

 FIA World Endurance Championship

 In 2015 Sørensen joined Aston Martin Racing alongside Nicki Thiim and Christoffer Nygaard.
 He also became a full-time factory driver for Aston Martin.
 He continued with Nicki Thiim after 2015 where Aston Martin Racing cut one of their GTE Pro cars out of the series.
 Sørensen took his first endurance win in Austin with Thiim in 2016, and the pair would go on to win the GT Championship.
 As the #95 entry has mostly been driven by Sørensen and Thiim, it has come to be known as the Dane Train.

-On January 19, 2022, TF Sport announced that Sørensen would make a full-season return to the World Endurance championship in 2022, piloting the #33 Aston Martin Vantage AMR alongside Ben Keating and Florian Latorre.
+On 19 January 2022 TF Sport announced that Sørensen would make a full-season return to the World Endurance championship in 2022, piloting the #33 Aston Martin Vantage AMR alongside Ben Keating and Florian Latorre.

+Although Sørensen didn't return to the series in 2023, he would still be present on the grid at Le Mans.
+Sørensen joined GMB Motorsport's GTE Am class entry for the 2023 24 Hours of Le Mans, competing alongside Jens Reno Møller and Gustav Birch.